J-1 Exchange Visitor Visa for Non-Degree Personnel

 In addition, foreign nationals already in the U.S. in J-1 Exchange Visitor status but in another category, such as J-1 Student, are not normally eligible to change to a different category (such as Professor or Research Scholar category) within the U.S. – they would be required to leave the U.S. to process this change of category.

-Additional information on the J-1 Exchange Visitor Visa is available on the U.S. Department of State web site.
+Additional information on the Exchange Visitor Program is available on the U.S. Department of State website.